 Crashing over dunes and whipping up red sand, watching the sunset as a falcon displayed its hunting prowess, whizzing down the desert mounds on a sand board.
 That is just a taster of what we experienced on our day out on a Dubai desert safari.
 Absolute must do day trip for anyone visiting Dubai!

-Welcome to my first Post on what we got up to in Dubai!
-There will be others as we got up to so much different stuff, I want to split it up for you so I can do all the places we visited justice.
+Welcome to my first post on what we got up to in Dubai!
+There will be others as we got up to so much different stuff, from brunches to waterparks!
 So, starting with my favourite activity from the trip, lets kick off!

 Choosing a desert safari

 For Craig’s birthday, he wanted to do a desert safari.
 What does that entail, you ask?

 Well, we looked into it and there seemed to be a variety of options available with loads of different tour operators.
 Prices seemed to range from around £30 to over £100 per person.
 All of them appeared to include some ‘dune bashing’ aka driving up and down dunes really fast in a large 4×4, and some kind of BBQ in the desert at whichever company’s desert camp.
 However, there are lots of different shows, some tours have them some don’t, shisha, quad biking, camel riding, sandboarding, alcohol included or not, all sorts.
 This post will give a little review of our experience with Orient Tours.
 You can find out more about their tours by clicking here!

 We spent a while checking out lots of different packages on Viator, and opted to go with a mid-priced option of £55 per person.
 This was for a trip which began mid afternoon, took us out to the desert in the Jeep, had half an hour of dune bashing and included camel riding and sand boarding.